 ‘Go Slow’ is the motto of Caye Caulker and that’s exactly how it feels.
 There are only a few sandy roads with not much traffic.
 The cars that are on them travel at a leisurely pace.
 A few times we were jokingly told by locals that we were walking too fast!
 The island is so small, there’s no need to hurry.
 There are several quality hotels and restaurants in Caye Caulker Village, but the town still maintains a carefree atmosphere.
 Many of the visitors to Caye Caulker are divers and like us, plan to dive at the infamous Great Blue Hole. (see below) (Caye translates in English to key, a sandy island).

 Since it is located on the Caribbean Sea, we expected the shores to be lined with sandy beaches but unfortunately that’s not the case.
-Instead the sea is filled with seagrass and sandy sidewalks usually end in small breaker walls.
+Instead the sea is filled with sargassum, a type of algae, and the sandy sidewalks usually end in small breaker walls.
 Almost every hotel has their own dock.
 A few people swim off the end, but there are also many boats in the area so its not a relaxing swim.

 Caye Caulker was split in two by a hurricane in 1961.
 The Split is a popular ‘beach-like’ area with sand extending to the marine wall.
 Here you can laze on a beach chair on the edge of the water, sip a margarita and listen to reggae playing at the bar.
 The water is deeper so you can jump off the barrier wall to cool down in the water.
 This is as close to a beach as you’ll find so it is a popular place to hang out.